Faculty Scholars Program

 What is the Faculty Scholars Program?

-The seminars will take place over three consecutive semesters, beginning in Semester 1 of your second year.
-The first two units will centre around the reading of advanced texts across a range of concerns explored in the Faculty of Arts and Social Sciences.
-Faculty Scholars will study advanced texts drawn from a wide range of cultures and time periods, and meet once a week for intensive discussions with their cohort and leading academics.
+The seminars will take place over three consecutive semesters, beginning in Semester 1 of second year.
+The first two units will centre on the reading of important and influential texts across a range of concerns explored in the Faculty of Arts and Social Sciences.
+Faculty Scholars will study these texts – drawn from a wide range of cultures and time periods – and meet once a week for intensive discussions with their cohort and leading academics.

-The readings and discussions from the first two units will help Faculty Scholars to shape a research question which will then be explored in the final unit in Semester 1 of the third year.
-In this final unit, Faculty Scholars will work one-on-one with an academic on a research project or program of specialized study on a subject of their choosing.
+The readings and discussions from the first two units will help Faculty Scholars to shape individual research projects which will be the basis of the Program’s final unit in Semester 1 of third year in which Scholars will work one-on-one with an academic.

 - To provide an opportunity to study and discuss major books from different time periods and cultures that address enduring human questions